janishutz/arch-dev-vm/README.md

 # Arch-Dev-VM

-This repo contains scripts to install a full Archlinux with Xfce install complete with the following additional packages:
+This repo contains scripts to install a full Archlinux System with Xfce complete with the following additional packages:
 - VSCodium (with custom settings)
+- GDM (Gnome Display Manager)
+- AUR helper YAY
-- pip
+- pip (optional)
-- node & npm
+- node & npm (optional)
+- rustup (optional)
 - neovim & nano

+You also get a fully configured Sudo user

 # IMPORTANT: PLEASE ONLY INSTALL ON A VM OR ON A DEVICE WITH NO ADDITIONAL DATA ON IT YOU'D LIKE TO KEEP